-Toorak College named on The Educator's Innovative Schools list for 2020
+Toorak College Named On The Educator's Innovative Schools List

 Toorak College is pleased to announce that we have been named on The Educator Innovative Schools list for 2020.
 This list reveals the top fifty schools across Australia making the most profound and exciting impact in education and recognises the initiatives, technology and methods of teaching and learning that are moving the education industry forward.